Rational First Integrals and Relative Killing Tensors: Rational integrals and relative Killing tensors

 This condition means that the Hamiltonian vector field $X_H$ is tangent to the submanifold $K=0$ in $T^*M\stackrel{g}\simeq TM$, and this partially constrains the dynamics.

-\begin{rk} The same concept appeared previously under the name generalized Killing tensor in \cite{AHT} and under the name Darboux polynomial in \cite{MP}.
-We prefer the above nomenclature, as it make it analogous to relative invariants for the group actions.
-Here the group $\R$ acts through the Hamiltonian flow. \end{rk}
+\begin{rk} An equivalent concept appeared previously under the name generalized Killing tensor in \cite{AHT} and under the name Darboux polynomial in \cite{MP}.
+We prefer the above nomenclature, as it makes it analogous to relative invariants for the group actions.
+Here the group $\R$ acts through the Hamiltonian flow of $H$. \end{rk}

 Note that if $K$ is a relative Killing $d$-tensor, then so is $e^\varphi K$ for any $\varphi\in C^\infty(M)$.
 Indeed, in this case $L$ is changed to $L+d\varphi$ (if we understand $L$ as a one-form).
-In particular, $K$ is (locally) conformal to a Killing $d$-tensor iff $dL=0$ (this two-form $dL$ is an analog of the Chern curvature in web theory).
+In particular, $K$ is (locally) conformal to a Killing $d$-tensor iff $dL=0$ (this two-form $dL$ is an analog of the Chern curvature in the web theory).
 We will not distinguish between conformal solutions, and in what follows we will identify the pairs